u01jmg3/ics-parser/README.md

 # PHP ICS Parser

 ## License
-This ics-parser is under MIT license.
+This ics-parser is under [MIT License](http://opensource.org/licenses/MIT).
 You may use it for your own sites for free, but I would like to get a notice when you use it (info@martin-thoma.de).
 If you use it for another software project, please state the information / links to this project in the files.

-It is hosted at https://github.com/MartinThoma/ics-parser/ and PEAR coding standard is used.
+It is hosted at [https://github.com/MartinThoma/ics-parser/](https://github.com/MartinThoma/ics-parser/) and the PEAR coding standard is used.

 It was modified by John Grogg to properly handle recurring events (specifically with regards to Microsoft Exchange).